42 Essential AI Terms You need to know:

 Natural Language Processing (NLP):

-The ability of a computer system to understand, interpret, and generate human language, enabling interactions between humans and machines through speech or text.
+Natural language processing in AI is the ability of a computer system to understand, interpret, and generate human language, enabling interactions between humans and machines through speech or text.

 Natural Language Understanding (NLU):